 Who we are?

-Our website address is: https://africanscientists.africa The African Scientists Directory is funded by the South African Dept. of Science and Innovation (DSI), managed by the International Science Council Regional Office Africa (ISC ROA), with support from the Academy of Science of South Africa.
+Our website address is: https://africanscientists.africa The African Scientists Directory is funded by the South African Dept. of Science and Innovation (DSI), and managed and maintained by the Academy of Science of South Africa (ASSAf).
 See Collaborators and Other Partners.

 How do we protect your data (technical measures)?